THE UNITED STATES AND THE HONG KONG SPECIAL ADMINISTRATIVE REGION

 - Hong Kong is a staunch supporter of the multilateral trading system and adheres to the WTO/GATT principles of non‑discrimination and most‑favoured‑nation treatment.
 Hong Kong takes seriously its rights and obligations as a member of the WTO.
 Our free trade policy applies to both merchandise trade as well as trade in services.

-- Hong Kong has been consistently ranked as the world's freest economy by the Heritage Foundation, the Fraser Institute of Canada and the Cato Institute of the United States.
+- Hong Kong has been consistently ranked as the world's freest economy by the Heritage Foundation and the Cato Institute of the United States, and the Fraser Institute of Canada.